bsovs/Fall2024-Internships/README.md

 # Fall2022-Internships
 Collection of Fall 2022 tech internships!

-Shoutout to bsovs and pittcsc for developing the initial framework and list.
+Shoutout to GitHub user [bsovs](https://github.com/bsovs) and [The Pitt CS Club](https://github.com/pittcsc) for developing the initial framework and list.
 It appears that bsovs fall 2022 internship list isn't being updated (for now) but if it does, I will stop updating this one and let them take care of it.

 To contribute: